RCC Competition Rules

 Entry to Competitions

-Members may enter up to three images in each category subject to a maximum of 6 images in total, and for the Bernard Woolford Trophy they may enter up to 3 panels of 3-6 prints.
+Members may enter up to a maximum of 6 images in total for major competitions.
 The entries must be handed in at least two weeks prior to the judging date.
-Late entries will not be accepted unless the Competition Secretary has announced a later entry date at a Club Meeting.
+Entries should be accompanied by a completed entry form (downloadable from this site under the "competitions" tab of the home page).
+Late entries will not be accepted unless agreed with the Competition Secretary.
 Any image which has been placed 1st, 2nd, or 3rd in a Major Competition cannot be re-entered in any Major Competition.

 The Images of the Year Competition is held near the end of the Club winter programme and is open to entries on any subject, only two images previously entered in a Club competition, one digital and one colour print may be submitted.
 Entries are restricted to photos taken since 1st January of the year prior to the date of the Competition.
 Categories for which prizes are awarded are Colour Prints and Projected Digital Image (NB.
 Projected Digital Image may be colour or monochrome).
 Members may enter up to 3 images per category.